Siege of Tripolitsa: Assessments

 Inside the town they had begun to massacre. ...
 I rushed to the place ...
 If you wish to hurt these Albanians, I cried, "kill me rather; for, while I am a living man, whoever first makes the attempt, him will I kill the first." ...
 I was faithful to my word of honor ...
 Tripolitsa was three miles in circumference.
 The [Greek] host which entered it, cut down and were slaying men, women, and children from Friday till Sunday.
 Thirty-two thousand were reported to have been slain.
 One Hydriote [boasted that he had] killed ninety.
 About a hundred Greeks were killed; but the end came [thus]: a proclamation was issued that the slaughter must cease. ...
 When I entered Tripolitsa, they showed me a plane tree in the market-place where the Greeks had always been hanged.
 I sighed.
 "Alas!"
 I said, "how many of my own clan – of my own race – have been hanged there!"
 And I ordered it to be cut down.
 I felt some consolation then from the slaughter of the Turks. ...
 [Before the fall] we had formed a plan of proposing to the Turks that they should deliver Tripolitsa into our hands, and that we should, in that case, send persons into it to gather the spoils together, which were then to be apportioned and divided among the different districts for the benefit of the nation; but who would listen?

-There were about one hundred foreign officers present at the scenes of atrocities and looting committed in Tripolitsa, Friday to Sunday.
-Based upon eyewitness accounts and descriptions provided by these officers, William St. Clair wrote:
+Based upon accounts and descriptions provided by officers, William St. Clair wrote: